Murder Mystery Game AI

 Here's the real challenge with family reunions: you've got 20+ relatives in one place, varying ages, different energy levels, and maybe some who haven't seen each other in years.
 You need something that brings everyone together—not something that fragments the group into separate conversations or leaves half your guests watching from the sidelines.

 That's where large group board games come in.
-They're not a luxury addition to your reunion.
-They're the glue that transforms scattered relatives into an engaged community.
+They're a meaningful addition to your reunion—one that can help bring scattered relatives together into an engaged community.

 The Downtime Problem (And How to Solve It)